- If a crown is damaged, you may need medical attention. Your options include recementing the crown, replacing the crown, or placing a dental implant.

 Re-cementing the crown

-If there are no serious damages to your dental crown or tooth, your dentist may be able to re-cement the crown that has come off.
+If there are no severe damages to your dental crown or tooth, your dentist may be able to re-cement the crown that has come off.
 This procedure is simple and non-invasive.

-Your dentist will disinfect your tooth and crown.
-The tooth also may require desensitization before your doctor places the crown back in place.
+If re-cementing the crown is feasible in your case, your dentist will disinfect your tooth and crown.
+The tooth may also require desensitization before your doctor places the crown back in place.

-After these preparations, the dentist will place the same crown with a cement mixture onto your tooth and verify that the crown has been properly cemented.
+After these preparations, the dentist will place the same crown with a cement mixture onto your tooth and verify that the crown has been adequately cemented.

 Crown repair

 If your dental crown does not have severe damage, your dentist may be able to repair it with composite resin.
-This is somewhat similar to the dental procedure used in cosmetic treatments for small fractures in teeth.
+This is similar to the dental procedure used in cosmetic treatments for minor tooth fractures.
 This is also a non-invasive procedure.

 Replacing the crown

-If the crown is irreparable, the dentist will decide to replace it.
+If the crown is irreparable, the dentist will recommend replacing it.
 Firstly, your doctor will anesthetize the gums.

 Then, the doctor will make a small hole or use leverage to break the seal of the cement.
 This will help to lift off the crown.
 The dentist may use a special substance to loosen the cement.